paulrmcgonigal/BVGraph/README_BVGraph2D.txt

   Barcode_Normalized, Enantiomer_Suggested

 Edges CSV:
-- required columns: Source and Target (case-insensitive)
+- required columns: source and target (case-insensitive)
 - alternative short names s and t are also accepted

 The script runs its own annotation pass from the node IDs, then attaches the